 They both have nearly identical accessories and support the same functions.

 |Stubborn dirt brush||No||Yes|

-Please note: The Dyson V10 has a few more variations within sub-models which may not be listed above.
+Please note: There may be other model variations depending on your country and special retailer SKUs not listed above.
 The Dyson V10 Motorhead, for example, is the least expensive and includes only basic accessories (crevice tool and combination tool).

 Dyson V10 & V11 Cleaning Heads